 This guide will walk you through setting up your own world or custom seed.
-Let’s start with the easier option—using your own seed.
+We will start with the easier option of the two—setting up your own custom seed.

-Navigate to the server you want to configure.
-Go to the Files section and locate the server.properties
+Navigate to the server you want to set a seed.
+Then, go to the Files submenu and open the server.properties

 file.